dawaltconley/robert-eno/README.md

 entries, while `eno-flashcards.txt` duplicates characters that appear in multiple lessons.

 It's possible to import both so that you only have one flashcard per character.
+If you don't have any flashcards or you don't mind overwriting current flashcard definitions, you can import `eno-flashcards.txt` with "Store in user dict" selected and "Duplicate entries" set to "Update + Merge."
+To avoid overwriting current flashcards, do the following:

 1. First, import `eno-dictionary.txt` as a user dictionary (Settings > Manage Dictionaries > Add User).